 Advance Your Career with Digital Credentials!

 Take your career to the next level, one micro-credential at a time.
 Using the Credly Acclaim platform, American Sentinel College gives registered nurses and other healthcare professionals the ability to quickly learn a skill and demonstrate mastery of that skill.
 Combined with a traditional university degree, these advanced micro-credential opportunities can be a powerful way to show others your passion for continually updating your knowledge and skills.
 Share your badge accomplishments directly to LinkedIn, Twitter, Facebook, by email, embedded in a digital resume, or as part of your email signature!

-Accelerate your career growth with digital credentials for:
+Build on your professional skills with digital credentials for:

 Infection Prevention and Control (IPC)

 The IPC digital credential explores the roles and responsibilities of the infection prevention and control professional.
 Learn how to:

 - Develop infection control strategies, policies and procedures